 The market prices of software companies have been extremely volatile.
 Stock prices of many software companies have often fluctuated in a manner unrelated or disproportionate to the operating performance of such companies.
 In the past, following periods of market volatility, stockholders have often instituted securities class action litigation.
-If we were involved in securities litigation, it could have a substantial cost and divert resources and the attention of management from our business.
+Securities litigation could have a substantial cost and divert resources and the attention of management from our business.